Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

-\item We notice that $\sum_{k \in K_0} (\rho - \rho_k)$ represents the sum of spare capacities over all routes that can be scheduled within $[t_e,T_E]$.
-Since the parcels from $N_e^{known}$ are already available at time $t_e$, if their number is smaller than the total spare capacity, all of them can be distributed among the routes determined by $K_0$, hence guaranteeing that $|N^{known}_e| + |N_\mathcal{O}|$ parcels are delivered in total.
-If, on the contrary, $|N^{known}_e|$ is larger than the total spare capacity, only a subset of them will be delivered, so that for each batch, its maximal capacity is used.
-We emphasize that, due to the assumption that all routes have the same duration, namely $T_D$, and the same capacity $\rho$, customer locations are irrelevant in this case, and hence, the way how assignment of parcels from $N^{known}_e$ to batches from $K_0$ is done, does not affect the optimal solution. \end{enumerate} $ $

-Hence, by combining scenario generation and the batch approach, we approximate the value of future routes as a one-step look-ahead policy in which future events are condensed in a single step and future actions are evaluated through batch approximation.
+The optimality conditions for the batch approach under some simplifying conditions are shown in Online Appendix E. Hence, by combining scenario generation and the batch approach, we approximate the value of future routes as a one-step look-ahead policy in which future events are condensed in a single step, and future actions are evaluated through batch approach.